 Let go: It’s a mantra engraved on crystal-shop tchotchkes, blazoned across IG posts, and spoken by yoga teachers nationwide as you move into pigeon pose.

 If only this two-word instruction came with a how-to guide.
-If only it were so easy.
+If only it were as easy as making a list of things to let go of and ticking them off one by one.
 Indeed, figuring out what you need to let go of and how to do it in a healthy way are the subject of many therapy sessions—possibly even the thing that lands you on a pro’s couch in the first place.

 Said couch is a great place to address this, as one of therapy’s main benefits is getting an outsider’s perspective in determining which people and areas of your life are holding you back.
 You know, from being your most relaxed, most balanced, most content-being-you self.

 Curious what truth bombs therapists drop on making one’s way to such enlightenment?
 We’re just as voyeuristic (and maybe have a few things to let go of ourselves), so we grilled pros for the biggest letting-go epiphanies people learn in therapy.
-This list can help you pinpoint things to explore on your own—or, better yet, with a therapist.
+This list of things to let go of can help you pinpoint what to explore on your own—or, better yet, with a therapist.

 1. You often have to grieve before you can let go.